-The best way to prevent abuse or addiction to alcohol, tobacco, and other drugs is to never start using them.
+The best way to prevent misuse or addiction to alcohol, tobacco, and other drugs is to never start using them.
 Teaching youth, adults, and communities about healthy behavior and lifestyles is one way we can decrease risky behaviors and prevent addictions.

 If you are looking for information on alcohol, tobacco, other drugs, or gambling or if you would like to have a program presented, Community and Family Resources’ Prevention Staff is here to help.
 Education is the key to understanding addictive behaviors.
 Contact our professionally trained Prevention Staff for information on how our education and prevention programs can help you or your organization.